* Market focus turns to Fed leadership

 hitting its lowest since Oct.
 9 in the previous session.

-"I think there's still belief in the market that palladium can continue to outperform," said Ole Hansen, head of commodity strategy at Saxo Bank in Copenhagen.
+"I think there's still belief in the market that palladium can continue to outperform," Hansen said.
 "If we see the (palladium-platinum) spread widen above $50 then we could probably see another extension up towards the $75 area."
 Palladium has more than doubled in value since touching a 5-1/2-year low in January last year while platinum has gained only 15 percent in the same period.